mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 #### Drawing a Node (`drawNode`)

 This is the recursive function to populate the whole tree from the root node.
-We take care of memoization to dynamically store the drawn nodes.
+**We take care of memoization to dynamically store the drawn nodes**.
 For correctness effects we always render the node circle and its content but the node lines and labels (which are visually significant if rendered more than once) are only rendered once.

 ```ts
 const point2d = { x: node.decisionYear, y: node.machineAge };